Toshiko Ueda: Depictions of Manchuria

 Manchuria, as the site of both her childhood and her father's death, is an important region in the work of Ueda, and significantly influenced her work.
 The author never returned to former Manchuria following her repatriation, though she visited China several times after the war.
 Fuichin-san, Ueda's most popular work, is set in Manchuria during the Japanese occupation, and depicts the region as bright, prosperous, and cosmopolitan.
 The primary characters, Fuichin and Li Chu, are Chinese, while the other characters in the work are primarily Chinese or Russian, with few Japanese characters.
 Japanese literature scholar Yoriko Kume sees Fuichin-san as an attempt by the author to transcend reality by depicting an idyllic world where conflict between nations and the ills of colonialism do not exist.
 Yoshitomo Nara argues that the series is an expression of humanism, depicting a world of children who are not yet aware of racial and ethnic prejudice.

 Outside of her manga, Ueda spoke about her experience in Manchuria in the 1995 book Boku no Manshū ("My Manchuria"), in which various manga artists (including Tetsuya Chiba and Fujio Akatsuka) discuss their experiences in the region and their repatriation.
-Ueda also participated in the development of, and drew illustrations for, Ineko Sata's novel Omoki Nagare Ni (重き流れに); Sata is a friend of the Ueda family, and based the novel on the family's history in Manchuria.
+Ueda also participated in the development of, and drew illustrations for, Ineko Sata's novel (重き流れに, Omoki Nagare Ni); Sata is a friend of the Ueda family, and based the novel on the family's history in Manchuria.